 Professor Ido Golding received his Ph.D in physics from Tel Aviv University (Israel) in 2001.
 Originally trained as a condensed matter theorist, he later spent five years learning the experimental arsenal of modern molecular biology.

 From 2002 to 2006, Professor Golding was a Lewis Thomas Research Fellow in the Department of Molecular Biology at Princeton University.
 He joined the faculty of the Department of Physics at the University of Illinois at Urbana-Champaign in 2007.
-In 2019, Professor Golding will return to the Department of Physics from Baylor College of Medicine, where he is currently a Professor of Biochemistry and Molecular Biology.
+In 2019, Professor Golding returned to the Department of Physics from Baylor College of Medicine, where he was a Professor of Biochemistry and Molecular Biology.

 In our lab, we examine the way living cells process information from their environment and make decisions based on that information.